Coast Guard attempts to rescue wandering dog on frozen Lake Erie

 “He just kept going further and further.”

-Michael made some calls and local animal advocates did what they could to help.
+Michel made some calls and local animal advocates did what they could to help.

-Cleveland police officers, the Cleveland Fire Department, and the US Coast Guard responded to the situation and ultimately it was coast guard crews who suited up and walked about a quarter of a mile to try to rescue the dog.
+Cleveland police officers, the Cleveland Fire Department, and the U.S. Coast Guard responded to the situation and ultimately it was Coast Guard crews who suited up and walked about a quarter of a mile to try to rescue the dog.

 “We’ve got a number of layers on to protect ourselves in case we do fall through,” said Laura Roesch, who went out on the ice.